 The next step is to choose a diamond engagement ring from the designs available as you inspect a jewelry shop or browse for rings online.
 It is not an easy task to choose a diamond ring as you have to choose only one from the available options.

-Consider your choice as well as choice of your future bride (apart from the budget).
+Consider your choice as well as the choice of your future bride (apart from the budget).
 Nowadays, most couples prefer to do a joint decision when choosing an engagement ring, so it’s better to ask your sweetheart about her choice.
-It will help you to get an idea what design of an engagement ring that she will like the most.
+It will help you to get an idea of what design of an engagement ring that she will like the most.
 One good way is to choose your top ten engagement ring designs, then narrow your list down to five, and then three… until you arrive at the final decision.

 You must also know about the four “C”’s: cut, clarity, carat, and color of a diamond.
-These are the four elements on the basis of which the value of certain diamond is determined:
+These are the four elements on the basis of which the value of a certain diamond is determined:

 - Cut: The cut of a diamond alludes more to its proportions rather than its shape (such as round, pear, heart, emerald, etc.).
 No matter what shape of a diamond is, it gets its sparkle by cutting and polishing the facets (or surfaces) of a diamond.
-The right cutting and polishing allows the maximum light that penetrates through its top surface which is to be reflected and scattered back through the top.
+The right cutting and polishing allow the maximum light that penetrates through its top surface which is to be reflected and scattered back through the top.
 A well-cut diamond should have the right angles so that the light can be scattered properly throughout the diamond’s top facets.
 When a diamond has a cut that is too shallow or too deep, the light enters through the top surface and escapes right straight through the bottom.
 Therefore, the light is not dispersed properly and the sparkle of the diamond will not look balanced.

 - Clarity: The clarity of a diamond is measured by the amount and/or size of inclusions or imperfections that it has.
-This is the least important aspect when assessing a diamond, because virtually all diamonds have inclusions (which are like their birthmarks, so to speak).
+This is the least important aspect when assessing a diamond because virtually all diamonds have inclusions (which are like their birthmarks, so to speak).
 Since inclusions are very, very tiny, they cannot be easily seen by the untrained and unaided eye.
 Even the clearest diamonds have inclusions, only fewer and less visible.
 However, a diamond with a lot more number of inclusions may affect its durability.

 - Carat: A diamond’s weight is measured by a carat.
 And of course, the bigger and heavier a carat is, the more expensive it gets.
 Usually, a one-carat diamond usually fetches from about $1,000 to over $12,000, but it depends on the cut and the shape.
 A one-carat diamond is pretty big so if you’re gunning for a one-carat diamond engagement ring, you should definitely set a budget for that.
 But if you cannot afford a one-carat diamond ring, don’t be afraid to go down less than a carat and just work around with the ring’s design.
 You will save thousands of dollars without sacrificing the ring’s sparkle and beauty.